9 Key Consumer Behavior Trends (2023-2026)

 6. Consumers Subscribe to More Monthly Services

-This growth is largely due to the fact that consumers are more open to subscribing to monthly products and services.
-And there's a wider array of monthly subscription products to choose from.
+This growth is largely due to the fact that consumers are more open to subscribing to monthly products and services than ever before.

 You see a game that you want.
 Buy it at a one-time price.
 And play the game for an unlimited amount of time.

-But we're also seeing Sony, Microsoft and other gaming industry giants roll out subscription gaming services.
+But we're also seeing Sony, Microsoft, and other gaming industry giants roll out subscription gaming services.